Magni Ásgeirsson: Biography

-In 1999, Magni moved to Reykjavik to become lead singer for the band Á Móti Sól after they recruited him.
+In 1999, Magni moved to Reykjavík to become lead singer for the band Á Móti Sól after they recruited him.

 Á Móti Sól became one of the biggest pop bands in Iceland, producing eight albums, two of which went gold.
 The band has toured extensively, including performances in Denmark, Germany, Norway, Luxemburg and at the famous Cavern Club in Liverpool, England where The Beatles played in the early 1960s.
 Magni has also performed duets with other Icelandic pop and rock stars and contributed to various other projects.

 Rock Star: Supernova

 Magni was virtually unknown outside of Iceland until he competed on the U.S.-produced music television show, Rock Star: Supernova, in the summer of 2006 where he earned himself the nickname of "Ice-Man".
 He distinguished himself on the show with consistently solid vocal performances and his rapport with the show's House Band, as commented upon by the show's judges and host.
 Magni made it to the show's season finale, finishing fourth, behind Dilana (second) and Toby Rand (third), and new Rock Star Supernova frontman Lukas Rossi.
-A homecoming celebration took place at Smáralind on September 17, 2006, when Magni returned to Iceland after his three-month stint with the CBS show.
+A homecoming celebration took place at Smáralind on 17 September 2006, when Magni returned to Iceland after his three-month stint with the CBS show.
 An estimated 8,000 people welcomed Magni home.

 Recent work

-On 30 November and 1 December 2006, Magni presented and performed with the Rock Star: Supernova House Band, and fellow Rock Star contestants Dilana, Toby Rand, Storm Large and Josh Logan at two concerts in Reykjavik, Iceland to celebrate his birthday.
+On 30 November and 1 December 2006, Magni presented and performed with the Rock Star: Supernova House Band, and fellow Rock Star contestants Dilana, Toby Rand, Storm Large and Josh Logan at two concerts in Reykjavík, Iceland to celebrate his birthday.
 The concerts were named Best Concert of 2006 at the FM957 Listener's Awards in Iceland; Magni himself also won the Best Male Singer 2006 award.

 Magni, along with one of his brothers, presents the Bræðslan festival near his hometown of Borgarfjörður Eystri annually during the last weekend of July.
 The festival has featured performances by top Icelandic artists including Megas and Paul Oscar (Páll Óskar); and international acts including the Scottish band, Belle & Sebastian, and the Irish singer-songwriter, Damien Rice.
 Iceland's President and First Lady presented Bræðslan with the 2010 Eyrarrós award for excellence in culture in a rural area.

 Magni continues to perform with Á Móti Sól at shows throughout Iceland.
 In November 2006, the band released a greatest hits album, Á Móti Sól Í 10 Ár, with two new songs and new vocals from Magni on some of the older songs.
-In August 2007 and 2008, Á Móti Sól was a headliner at one of Iceland's most popular music festivals in Vestmannaeyjar, and performed before a crowd of nearly 50,000 on the main stage at the 2007 Reykjavik Culture Night festival.
+In August 2007 and 2008, Á Móti Sól was a headliner at one of Iceland's most popular music festivals in Vestmannaeyjar, and performed before a crowd of nearly 50,000 on the main stage at the 2007 Reykjavík Culture Night festival.
 The band released their eighth album, 8, in November 2009; six of the songs on the album were released as singles in 2008 and 2009, including "Árin," which reached number one on the Iceland radio chart, and "Til þín," for which Magni wrote the music and co-wrote the lyrics.